jurgen-kluft/cecs/README.md

-# xecs library
+# cecs library

-A entity component system with the following design decisions:
+An entity component system with the following design decisions:

 - Entity Type; for grouping use of components and tags
 - Component; attach/detach components to entities
 - Tag (1 bit); attach/detach a tag/flag to entities
 - Iteration; iterate over entities that have specific components and/or tags
-- Should not depend on C++ templates
+- No heavy use of and dependency on C++ templates

 If you manage your entity types well the resulting memory storage is very compact and exhibits very little waste.